 |Available as||Tablets, capsules, and prolonged-release capsules|

-A urine infection is often called a urinary tract infection (UTI) by doctors.
-Most urine infections are caused by bacteria that come from your own bowel.
+A urine infection is often called a urinary tract infection (or simply, UTI) by doctors.
+Most urine infections are caused by germs (bacteria) that come from your own bowel.
 They are usually easily treated with a short course of an antibacterial medicine such as nitrofurantoin.
 Occasionally, longer-term treatment is needed to prevent infections from coming back.
 Nitrofurantoin works by killing the bacteria causing the infection.

 Before taking nitrofurantoin

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking nitrofurantoin it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking nitrofurantoin it is important that your doctor knows:

-- If you have been told you are anaemic, or have low levels of vitamin B or folic acid.
+- If you have been told you have anaemia, or if you have low levels of vitamin B or folic acid.

-- If you have a problem called peripheral neuropathy.
-This is where your nerves cause pain or numbness.
+- If you have a problem where your nerves cause pain or numbness, called peripheral neuropathy.

-- If you have been told you have porphyria or glucose 6-phosphate dehydrogenase (G6PD) deficiency.
-These are rare inherited disorders.
+- If you have been told you have one of the following rare inherited conditions: porphyria or glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 - If you have ever had an allergic reaction to a medicine.